humzak711/humzak711.github.io/index.md

 # Welcome To My Blog!

 Everything here is for educational and research purposes only and should only be taken as a resource to learn about programming and cybersecurity.
-I do not condone any misuse of any of my repositories whatsoever.

 ## About Me